416-583-2377

 6. Placing a lien on the payor’s property;

-If the above-mentioned mechanisms fail to enforce payment, the FRO can have the defaulting payor brought back to court and found to be in contempt of the Support Order, which may result in a fine or imprisonment against the defaulting party.
+If the above-mentioned mechanisms fail to enforce payment, the FRO can have the defaulting payor brought back to court and found to be in contempt of the Support Order, which may result in a fine or up to 180 days of jail time against the defaulting party.

 What if the Payor resides outside of Ontario?